Oklahoma River’s Boathouse District

 The seven-mile stretch of river was originally known as the North Canadian River and for years, was a dry riverbed with water averted to avoid flooding nearby downtown Oklahoma City.
 A $53 million project completed in 2004 rejuvenated the river, creating the seven-mile, dam controlled body of water now known as the Oklahoma River.

 Thousands of trees have been planted along the banks of the Oklahoma River and the 12+ miles of landscaped trails along its length.
 The Chesapeake Boathouse was the first private construction project to be funded on the river and was opened in 2006 on the Eastern Basin at Lincoln Blvd.
-Since then, the Devon Boathouse, Chesapeake Finish Line Tower, University of Central Oklahoma Boathouse, RIVERSPORT Adventures and the SandRidge Youth Pavilion and the RIVERSPORT Rapids whitewater center have opened with more development planned.
+Since then, the development of the “Boathouse District” has included the addition of the Oklahoma City University Devon Boathouse, Chesapeake Finish Line Tower, University of Central Oklahoma Boathouse, RIVERSPORT Adventures and RIVERSPORT Rapids, OKC’s whitewater center for rafting and kayaking, now slated to be the canoe/slalom venue for the LA28 Olympic Games.

 In June 2013, the Oklahoma River became the first water race course in the world with permanent stadium lighting, a MAPS 3 project that makes it possible to host national and international night racing events.
 It is also designated as a U.S. Olympic and Paralympic Training Site for both rowing and canoe/kayak.